dwells35/alien_eye/README.md

   ~/.virtualenvs/alien_eye/bin/python3 setup.py install
   ```

-# Last Check
+# Package Check
- * Make sure that you have installed PyCapture into the virtual environment (and all other packages necessesary) by navigating to ~/Documents and running the following command:
+ * Make sure that you have installed PyCapture into the virtual environment (and all other packages necessesary) by navigating to ```~/Documents``` and running the following command:

   ```
   pip freeze > current_state.txt